 In real words: Even though zucchini is 85% carbohydrate, it does not raise blood sugar the way a food (junk food) with a similar composition would.

 I love these zucchini bites because they taste great, whether they are eaten warm or cold.
 You can eat them with a tomato sauce dip, or without a dip at all.
-We added panko bread crumbs to these, but they could easily be made gluten free by substituting the panko crumbs with crushed rice cereal.
+We added panko bread crumbs to these.
+You could easily make them gluten free by substituting the panko crumbs with crushed rice cereal.

-When it comes to snacking, preparing snacks that include fruits and vegetables is a great way to build healthy habits for kids.
+When it comes to snacking, prepare snacks that include fruits and vegetables.
+It’s a great way to build healthy habits for kids.
 These zucchini bites do that for you!

 After your zucchini is shredded, you simply add all the ingredients in a mixing bowl and stir.